bigchaindb/bigchaindb/docs/specs/README.md

 ```

 The PR for the specification document should be
-[linked](https://help.github.com/articles/autolinked-references-and-urls/) to the GitHub issue with you created.
+[linked](https://help.github.com/articles/autolinked-references-and-urls/) to the GitHub issue you created and
+marked with `Spec` label.

 **Note:** Feature(s) cannot be backported.
 Hence, only commit your proposal to the latest release.